 Since that day, a full-on domino effect has ensued that feels like a Gold Rush for gaming.

 The Boston Bruins entered into a strategic partnership with eSports team Splyce.
-The Miami Heat invested in Misfits.
+The Miami Heat invested in Misfits as well as a Vainglory team.
 Memphis Grizzlies co-owner Steve Kaplan became a majority shareholder of Immortals.
 Milwaukee Bucks co-owner Wesley Edens is in the process of a $2.5 million acquisition.
 The Houston Rockets hired a director of eSports development.
+The San Francisco 49ers invested in Plays.TV.
 Owners of the Cleveland Cavaliers, Miami Dolphins and Dallas Cowboys continue to pursuit eSports teams, too, just as a host of soccer clubs around the world already have.

 The leagues are taking notice as well.
 The latest in the series of significant proceedings came last week when the NBA and Take-Two launched NBA 2K eLeague, a professional competitive gaming league.
 Before that in December, MLB Advanced Media and Riot Games unveiled a $300 million streaming deal that will extend till 2023.

 Granted, the Sacramento Kings, owners of Team NRG, were the first movers and at the frontline of this trend.
 They’ve recruited the likes of Shaquille O’Neal, Alex Rodriguez and Jimmy Rollins as investors, and have put their money where their mouth is by designing their newly erected $558 million Golden 1 Center for eSports.